noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

     - As per the commitments/nullifiers bullet immediately above, it would be nice if these 'pushes' could result in tightly-packed stacks.
 - Determine whether any values need to be optionally revealed to the 'public world', by referring to the `publicCall`'s booleans:
     - Let `optionallyRevealedData = {};`
-    - If `privateCall.functionSignature.isConstructor`, set:
+    - If `privateCall.functionData.isConstructor`, set:
         - `optionallyRevealedData.callStackItemHash = privateCallStackItemHash;`
         - `optionallyRevealedData.vkHash = vkHash;`
         - `optionallyRevealedData.emittedPublicInputs = privateCall.publicInputs.emittedPublicInputs;`
     - If `isFeePayment`, set:
         - `optionallyRevealedData.callStackItemHash = privateCallStackItemHash;`
-        - `optionallyRevealedData.functionSignature = privateCall.functionSignature;`
+        - `optionallyRevealedData.functionData = privateCall.functionData;`
         - `optionallyRevealedData.emittedPublicInputs = privateCall.publicInputs.emittedPublicInputs;`
     - If `payFeeFromL1`, set:
         - `optionallyRevealedData.callStackItemHash = privateCallStackItemHash;`
     - If `calledFromL1`, set:
         - `optionallyRevealedData.callStackItemHash = privateCallStackItemHash;`
-        - `optionallyRevealedData.functionSignature = privateCall.functionSignature;`
+        - `optionallyRevealedData.functionData = privateCall.functionData;`
         - `optionallyRevealedData.emittedPublicInputs = privateCall.publicInputs.emittedPublicInputs;`
         - `optionallyRevealedData.portalContractAddress = portalContractAddress;` // TODO: we need to check this portal contract address is the correct one within this kernel circuit (with a membership check).
 We need to decide where in L2 this should be stored: either in the contract tree or in the public data tree (e.g. at storage slot 0 for each contract).
 Argh, it cannot be in the public data tree, because the private kernel circuit cannot access that :heavy_exclamation_mark:
     - Push the `optionallyRevealedData` onto the `optionallyRevealedData`.